Linaro/lava/doc/index.rst

 LAVA Dispatcher Documentation
 ===========================================
-LAVA Dispatcher is to dispatch test jobs from server(master node) to the target boards in validation farm, and publish the test result back to dashboard, it is scheduled by validation scheduler, or it can run as standalone.
+LAVA Dispatcher is to dispatch test jobs from server(master node) to the target boards in validation farm, and publish the test result back to dashboard.
+It is scheduled by validation scheduler, and it could also run as standalone.

 .. seealso:: To learn more about LAVA see https://launchpad.net/lava

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   installation.rst
+   jobfile.rst
    changes.rst

 60 second example